mrpolyonymous/bq-sizer/README.md

 ## Why?

-BigQuery's table metadata will tell you how big a table in terms of number of bytes stored, but it won't tell you how many logical bytes a column occupies.
+BigQuery's table metadata will tell you how big a table is in terms of number of bytes stored, but it won't tell you how many logical bytes a column occupies.
 This data is also not currently captured in any `INFORMATION_SCHEMA` view.
 Sometimes you want to know how much data is in each column to see how your data is distributed.